Aeroluna/Vivify/README.md

   "b": float, // Time in beats.
   "t": "DeclareCullingTexture",
   "d": {
-    "id": string // Name of the culling mask, this is what you must name your sampler in your shader.
+    "id": string, // Name of the culling mask, this is what you must name your sampler in your shader.
-    "track": string/string[] // Name(s) of your track(s).
+    "track": string/string[], // Name(s) of your track(s).
 Everything on the track(s) will be added to this mask.
-    "whitelist": bool // (Optional) When true, will cull everything but the selected tracks.
+    "whitelist": bool, // (Optional) When true, will cull everything but the selected tracks.
 Default = false.
-    "depthTexture": bool // (Optional) When true, write depth texture to "'name'_Depth".
+    "depthTexture": bool // (Optional) When true, write depth texture to "[id]_Depth".
 Default = false.
   }
 }
 ```